bagder/daniel.haxx.se/about.md

 I published my first ever first blog post on advogato.org in May 2000.
 My premiere blog post was, to no one's surprise, about my work on curl.
-I would then post frequent updates on that sites for years to come.
+I would then post frequent updates on that site for years to come.

 On August 28, 2007 I moved my blogging over to my own site, daniel.haxx.se, which I had been hosting since 2000.
 I installed WordPress on my site and